 Why Is Butter So High in Points on WW?

-The algorithm that calculates a food’s point value looks at the nutritional facts.
+The algorithm calculates a food’s point value looks at the nutritional facts.

 Best Substitutes for Butter in Baking & Cooking